 How to structure the Course Page Like a landing page

 The sole purpose of a heading is to catch the attention of the reader and simultaneously hold him for the entire page duration.
 Selling up to this point need not be mentioned as it will create a negative image in the minds of the reader.

-Headline does the promotional work for the benefit of a page.
+The headline does the promotional work for the benefit of a page.
 Therefore it is the headline that sells your page.

 If the headline doesn’t click to the reader he won’t stick around for the entire page, so nailing the heading is extremely important.
 Another important fact is that the reader should identify just by reading the headline that this is “the” product he wants.
-Headline should capture the reader so well that he puts through the entire page content, further leading to the sales.
+The headline should capture the reader so well that he puts through the entire page content, further leading to the sales.

-With the attention grabbed with a catchy and intriguing headline, the course description is the one that will keep the reader engaged in the page.
+With the attention grabbed with a catchy and intriguing headline, the course description is the one that will keep the reader engaged on the page.
 This is the point that will appeal to your model customer which we discussed above.